 Why study Chemical Physics at Bristol?

-Chemical Physics is taught jointly by the School of Chemistry and the School of Physics and draws on the established strength and reputation of both departments in research at the interface between the two disciplines.
+Chemical Physics is taught jointly by the School of Chemistry and the School of Physics and draws on the established strength and reputation of both departments.

 Our chemistry and physics teaching labs are equipped with state-of-the-art instruments and equipment.
 You will benefit from innovative teaching methods and resources, such as the online Dynamic Laboratory Manual, which was developed as part of the Bristol ChemLabS Centre for Excellence in Teaching and Learning project.